LightTact: A Visual-Tactile Fingertip Sensor for Deformation-Independent Contact Sensing: Methodology

 \paragraph{External light rejection at non-contact regions} As illustrated in Fig.~\ref{fig:sensing_principle} (b), external rays approach the touching surface from a wide range of directions.
 The sensing region corresponds to the span between the two depicted ray bundles.
-When external light enters the medium through non-contact areas, it refracts into the medium at angles below the critical angle $\theta_c$ due to the air–medium index difference.
+When external light enters the medium through non-contact areas, it refracts at angles below the critical angle $\theta_c$ due to the air–medium index difference.
 A portion of these refracted rays then propagate toward the viewing surface.
 By choosing a sufficiently large wedge angle ($\theta_{tv}>2\theta_c$), all such rays arrive at the viewing surface with incidence $>\theta_c$, causing them to undergo total internal reflection (TIR) and redirecting them toward the black surfaces.
 Consequently, no external light from non-contact regions reaches the camera.

 \paragraph{Internal illumination rejection at non-contact regions} Internal LED illumination should contribute to the image only at true contacts.
-As shown in Fig.~\ref{fig:sensing_principle}(c), LED rays that reflect specularly off non-contact regions of the touching surface, must also reach the viewing surface with incidence $>\theta_c$ to ensure TIR.
+As shown in Fig.~\ref{fig:sensing_principle} (c), LED rays that reflect specularly off non-contact regions of the touching surface, must also reach the viewing surface with incidence $>\theta_c$ to ensure TIR.
 This is guaranteed by constraining the LED position: the LED must lie entirely within the purple admissible region such that all emitted rays satisfy $\theta_{it} < \theta_i = \theta_{tv}-\theta_c$.
-Under this placement rule, every specularly reflected LED ray is rejected by TIR at the viewing surface, ensuring that no internal light leaks into the camera through non-contact regions.
+Under this placement rule, every specularly reflected LED ray is rejected by TIR at the viewing surface.